Leonardus

 • CI/CD Pipelines

-• with build, test, predeploy and deploy stages
+• with build, test, predeploy, deploy and l2test stages

 • CI/CD variables